 The computational domain (Fig. 5) extends downstream of the combustion chamber to take into account a part of the outside atmosphere.
-Indeed since the acoustic impedance at the chamber exit is unknown, a solution proposed in [12] is to extend the grid far enough downstream of the chamber exit to be able to impose a non-reflecting outlet boundary condition at atmospheric pressure.
 The full geometry is meshed including the twelve holes located upstream of the swirler.
 The mesh shown in Fig. 6 is unstructured and contains five million tetrahedral elements.
-It is refined inside the swirler veins to capture mixing.
+It is refined inside the swirler vanes to capture mixing.
 There are at least five cells in the radial direction of each methane injection hole, which means that the characteristic cell length is about 0.2 mm in this region.
 Those cells are the smallest of the computational domain.
 The characteristic size of the cells where reactions take place is about 1 mm: a local thickening factor of ten is sufficient to obtain at least five points in the flame front.

-The inlets (air and fuel) and the outlet are described by Navier-Stokes Characteristic Boundary Conditions (NSCBC) [39,28,40].
+The inlets (air and fuel) and the outlet are described by Navier-Stokes Characteristic Boundary Conditions (NSCBC) [35,28,36].
 An adiabatic no-slip condition is applied for all walls.
 All simulations are performed on the same mesh and with the same numerical parameters: only the boundary condition specifications vary.
 If the perfect mixing assumption is applied (cases A and C), the fuel injection holes are considered as walls and a perfectly premixed methane/air mixture is injected at the plenum inlet (the composition of the mixture varies accordingly to the equivalence ratio analyzed).
-Otherwise (cases B and D), dry air is imposed at the plenum inlet and pure methane at the swirler holes, as evidenced by an instantaneous iso-surface of $CH_4$ species mass fraction equal to 0.5 in Fig. 7.
+Otherwise (cases B and D), dry air is imposed at the plenum inlet and pure methane at the swirler holes, as evidenced by an instantaneous iso-surface of CH_4 species mass fraction equal to 0.5 in Fig. 7.
 At the inlet of the plenum and the methane injections, mass flow is imposed (Table 2).
-Fresh gases are injected at 320 K for all simulations $^1$ .
+Fresh gases are injected at 320 K for all simulations1.